Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Uncheck "Automatically manage..." and select your fastest SSD in the list of drives.
 Check "Custom Size" and set **Initial Size to 20480** and set **Maximum Size to 40000**.
 Now press "Set" and then APPLY before restarting your PC.

 Increase the shader cache size via Nvidia Control Panel to at least **10GB**.
-For AMD users, similar steps might apply.
+You can skip this if you're using an AMD GPU, this is set up by default for them.
+If you have it disabled or want to see how to enable it you can [go here](https://www.amd.com/en/resources/support-articles/faqs/dh-012.html#DH-012-Shader).

 ## Microsoft